olin-feist/Weighted-Means/README.txt

 CSV files must be formated with the following columns(Names dont matter but data must be in that order) Value | Count | Grid_Id | Depth

 To Run script simple:
-1. Open terminal and go to directory, then got to src 2 run: "g++ -O2 SumProduct.cpp -o SumProduct"
+1. Open terminal and go to directory, then got to src 2 run: "g++ -O2 SumProduct.cpp -o SumProduct" || "g++ -O2 SumProductNoTime.cpp -o SumProductNoTime"
-3. run: "./SumProduct"
+3. run: "./SumProduct" || "./SumProductNoTime"
 4. Open weighted means text file